 Required book for fall 2012.

 A more comprehensive treatment of human anatomy than any of the other four books listed here.
 This is probably the book you will be using if you go on to medical school.

 "Baby Moore" - a very good book, especially the tables of muscles, nerves, and arteries.

 The other component of my Human Anatomy course is the cadaver lab, where students identify anatomical structures on cadavers, models, charts, skeletons, and bones.
 It is really difficult to replicate this very important component of the course online.
 In the future, I will be uploading anatomical structure lists and teaching materials for a virtual anatomy lab experience, perhaps on Hubpages.
 In the meantime, the following workbooks and atlases have proven useful in lab and provide a good complement to the course:

 This is the lab workbook that I used in my fall 2012 Human Anatomy course, and I think that the students found it to be very useful.
 It presents muscles in each region one-by-one and has very good descriptions of muscle origins and attachments.

 This method of learning anatomy works surprisingly well, and appeals to the hidden artists in students.

 The content in this coloring book is excellent, but the drawings are not as useful as in the Anatomy Coloring Book listed above.

 Here are a few other resources that my students find useful.
-Thieme's Atlas of Anatomy is a recommended book for my spring 2017 course at Benedictine University.
+Thieme's Atlas of Anatomy is a recommended book for my fall 2018 course at Benedictine University.

 This was a recommended book for my spring 2013 class.
 The section on nerves is unparalleled and worth the price of the book.
-A PDF version of the newer 3rd edition of this book can be purchased for $9.95 on Scribd.
+A pdf version is available on Amazon for $9.95.